hypergol/hypergol/docs/source/reference/cli.rst

 CLI Functions
 *************

 Hypergol provides a set of functions to autogenerate components of the framework.
-All functions can be called in the command line, boolean flags can be specified as ``--dryrun`` or ``--dryrun=False`` for example:
+All functions can be called in the command line, boolean flags can be specified as ``--dryrun`` or ``--dryrun=False``.
+For example:

 .. code:: bash